-IoT stands for "Internet of Things" and generally describes the connectedness of devices to the internet without human intervention.
+The term "Internet of Things" generally describes the connectedness of devices to the internet without human intervention.
 For example, internet-connected thermostats in homes or internet-connected sensors are both examples of IoT in action.
-The term is so broad that it could encompass millions of different devices.
+The definition is so broad that it could encompass millions of different devices.

 The rise in internet-connected devices stems from new 4G LTE and 5G cellular networks.
 With lower power requirements, manufacturers can install these cellular modems on much smaller machines, providing internet connectivity.
 At the same time, faster transaction speeds and lower latency opened the door to a wider variety of potential use cases.